kesne/express-hbs/README.md

 # express-hbs

+This fork adds in multiple parameter support for registerAsyncHelper.

 Express 3 handlebars template engine with multiple layouts, blocks and cached partials.

 Open source project from [Barc](http://barc.com), instant real-time forum on any website.